stevearc/pypicloud/doc/topics/developing.rst

 This will clone the repository and install the package into a virtualenv.

-Run ``pypicloud-make-config -d development.ini`` to create a developer config file.
+Run ``ppc-make-config -d development.ini`` to create a developer config file.

 Now you can run the server with